-SUNPOWER SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against SunPower Corporation - SPWR
+SUNPOWER SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: Kahn Swick & Foti, LLC Reminds Investors with Losses in Excess of $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against SunPower Corporation - SPWR

-NEW ORLEANS, LA / ACCESSWIRE / March 31, 2022 / Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until April 18, 2022 to file lead plaintiff applications in a securities class action lawsuit against SunPower Corporation SPWR, if they purchased the Company's securities between August 3, 2021 and January 20, 2022, inclusive (the "Class Period").
+NEW ORLEANS, April 1, 2022 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until April 18, 2022 to file lead plaintiff applications in a securities class action lawsuit against SunPower Corporation SPWR, if they purchased the Company's securities between August 3, 2021 and January 20, 2022, inclusive (the "Class Period").
 This action is pending in the United States District Court for the Northern District of California.

 What You May Do